Overconvergence of \'etale $(\varphi,\Gamma)$-modules in families: Introduction

 Thus, a method for descending from $\widetilde{\A}_{K,A}$ to $\widetilde{\A}_{K,A}^{\dagger}$ is required.
 Fortunately, this was worked out in the case $A=\Z_{p}$ in the article of de Shalit and the author in \cite{dSP19}, based on the author's master thesis, by using the contracting properties of Frobenius.
 The first key idea of this article is to generalize these results to the setting of families; since the method of \cite{dSP19} is relatively elementary, this does not cause too many technical difficulties.

-Next, for the descent step from $\widetilde{\A}_{K,A}^{\dagger}$ to $\A{}_{K,A}^{\dagger}$, we use ideas based on the Tate-Sen method of \cite{BC08}.
+Next, for the descent step from $\widetilde{\A}_{K,A}^{\dagger}$ to $\A{}_{K,A}^{\dagger}$, we use ideas based on the Tate\textendash Sen method of \cite{BC08}.
 However, to apply the descent results of loc. cit., one needs the existence of an open subgroup for which the matrices of the group action are congruent to 1 mod some power of $p$, which is arranged there by restricting attention to étale $(\varphi,\Gamma)$-modules coming from Galois representations, and using the lattice of such a representation.
-This causes two technical problems for us: first, we want to avoid using Galois representations; and second, we work in a setting where $A$ could have $p$-torsion, so in any case one cannot expect such a congruence to occur in general.
-The second key idea of this article is to develop a variant of the Tate-Sen method for Tate rings which replaces the role of $p$ by a pseudouniformizer $f$.
-Here, we were inspired by the article \cite{Bel20} which showed how the role of $p$ can be replaced by that of a psuedounifomizer (though still in the context of Galois representations).
+This causes two technical problems for us: first, we want to avoid using Galois representations; and second, we work in a setting where one cannot expect such a congruence to occur in general.
+The second key idea of this article is to develop a variant of the Tate\textendash Sen method for Tate rings which replaces the role of $p$ by a pseudouniformizer $f$.
+Here, we were inspired by the article \cite{Bel20} which showed how the role of $p$ can be replaced by that of a psuedouniformizer (though still in the context of Galois representations).
 This idea ends up solving both of the aforementioned problems at the same time.
 In fact, in terms of applications, our method turns out to be flexible enough to also reprove results of both \cite{BC08} and \cite{Bel20}.